Monotonicity formulas and (S$_+$)-property: old and new: Power-law case

-Then $I_{\h}$ is $C^1$, $I_{\h}'=A_{\h}$, $A_{\h}$ satisfies the (S$_+$)-property and it is strictly monotone, bounded, coercive and a homeomorphism. \end{theorem}
+Then, $I_{\h}$ is $C^1$, $I_{\h}'=A_{\h}$, $A_{\h}$ satisfies the (S$_+$)-property, and it is strictly monotone, bounded, coercive, and a homeomorphism. \end{theorem}

 However, once we consider variable exponents, the strategy of using the d-monotonicity and the uniform convexity breaks down.
 One can see why in the proof of \cite[Proposition 2.2]{Perera-Squassina-2018}, since when one tries to use a H\"older inequality for more general spaces like $\Lp{p(\cdot)}$, a new sharp constant $2$ appears and destroys the argument.
 One could also try to use the modular of the space $\varrho_{p(\cdot)}$ instead of the norm, but no appropriate H\"older inequality is available in this shape.
 Alternatively, in the proof of \cite[Proposition 2]{Aizicovici-Papageorgiou-Staicu-2009}, it is referred to \cite[Proposition 4.4.1]{Gasinski-Papageorgiou-2005}, where assumption H(a)$_1$ (iv) fails.
-Hence we need the monotonicity formulas to prove the (S$_+$)-property in this case.
-In particular, the theorems below have already been proven using them.
-Let in this case be $\h(x,t) = t^{p(x)} + \mu(x) t^{q(x)}$ and consider its associated Musielak-Orlicz space $\WHzero$.
+Hence, we need the monotonicity formulas to prove the (S$_+$)-property in this case.
+The following two theorems have been proven with this approach.
+In this case, let $\h(x,t) = t^{p(x)} + \mu(x) t^{q(x)}$ and consider its associated Musielak-Orlicz space $\WHzero$.

 \begin{theorem}[{See \cite[Theorem 3.1]{Fan-Zhang-2003}.}] Let $p \in C(\close)$ with $1 < p(x) < \infty$ for all $x \in \close$, the operator $A_{\Delta_{p(\cdot)}} \colon \Wpzero{p(\cdot)} \to \left[ \Wpzero{p(\cdot)} \right] ^*$ be defined as